steelcityamir/lucy/README.md

 For HTTPS traffic, Lucy creates secure tunnels and logs:
 - Connection establishment to target hosts
 - Connection duration and timing

+> [!NOTE]
-- ⚠️ **Note**: HTTPS request/response content is encrypted and cannot be logged
+> HTTPS request/response content is encrypted and cannot be logged by Lucy.

 ## Example Output